Climate Beacons for COP26

 Our research demonstrated a need for:

 - More effective collaboration between the culture and climate sectors, involving working closely together for substantial periods, learning from each other and co-producing work

 - A wider spread of engagement work, reaching audiences beyond Glasgow and holding work before, and especially after, COP26 to avoid an ‘overload’ of work in one place and a lack elsewhere

 - An emphasis on legacy, seeking to develop deep-rooted, longer term connections, changes to practice, and community interest

 The project seeks to fulfil this need by creating six ‘Climate Beacons’ made up of partnerships between cultural and climate organisations and focusing on different parts of Scotland over an extended period.
 Creative Carbon Scotland will take a ‘hands off’ approach to these partnerships, providing support but trusting in their own expertise and allowing freedom to plan the kinds of activity that the partners deem to be most effective.
-Support will also be provided from other co-ordinating partners, including Sustainable Scotland Network, Edinburgh Centre for Carbon Innovation, Creative Scotland, Museums Galleries Scotland and Architecture and Design Scotland.
+Support will also be provided from other co-ordinating partners, Architecture & Design Scotland, Creative Scotland, Edinburgh Climate Change Institute, Museums Galleries Scotland, Scottish Library and Information Council and Sustainable Scotland Network.

 The Climate Beacons will be based in six physical locations around Scotland as well as organising online activity.
 Locations shown here are purely illustrative, the Beacons could be based anywhere in Scotland.

 What Beacons will do

 Beacons will use the shared resources and knowledge of cultural and climate organisations to provide a welcoming physical and virtual space for conversation about COP26 and climate action between members of the public, artists and cultural sector professionals, environmental NGOs and wider civil society, scientists and policymakers.